Jeromy Rech

 Research Interests

 I am a synthetic organic chemist who focuses on chemistry enabled materials discovery – using organic synthesis to understand and control the properties of polymers for specific applications.
-I am starting a new research lab here at UNC-Asheville which will focus on making low cost, scalable, and recyclable polymers for a variety of electronic applications, primarily solar panels.
-More details and website coming soon!
+I run the Rech Research Lab here at UNC-Asheville which focuses on making low cost, scalable, and recyclable polymers for a variety of electronic applications, primarily solar panels.
+You can learn more about our work on our website.

 Publications